EHS COVID-19 Resource Hub

 All TTU employees on campus are required to undergo daily health screening assessments which at minimum, consists of a temperature check.
 This is in compliance with the Governor's employee screening criteria.
 If you experience symptoms of respiratory illness, do not come to campus.
 Seek care by contacting your healthcare provider.

 2. Complete and maintain record of the Employee Health Attestation Form.
 These records must be maintained by the individual - not in a general location to comply with HIPAA.
+This page can also serve to track contacts, locations, and vehicle use.

 COVID-19 Case Response

-President Schovanec recently unveiled TTU's plan for reopening; the Texas Tech Commitment is TTU's pledge to create a safe campus environment for students, faculty, and staff as we navigate the COVID-19 pandemic.
+The Texas Tech Commitment is TTU's pledge to create a safe campus environment for students, faculty, and staff as we navigate the COVID-19 pandemic.

 Specific information for Researchers